 Fruit vinegars make a wonderful addition to many dishes.
 Vinegar captures the essence of the fruit beautifully reminding us of the season in which it was harvested.
 This blackcurrant vinegar gives a flavoursome tang to sauces, salads and desserts.
 It goes particularly well with beetroot.
 A little poured over simple vanilla ice-cream gives a real wow factor and mixed with water, it makes a refreshing drink.

 This honeyed fig & goat’s cheese tart with walnuts & thyme is drizzled with homemade spiced chocolate balsamic vinegar.
 It makes for a great starter or light lunch when you don’t want to spend too much time on preparation.
 It looks quite impressive and tastes fantastic.
-You can make it as one large tart, as I have, or cut the pastry into squares or rectangle and serve as individual tarts.
+You can make it as one large tart, as I have, or cut the pastry into squares or rectangles and serve as individual tarts.

 Ros chose V for Alpha Bakes this month, oh my goodness!
 Other than Vanilla and Victoria sandwich, I wasn’t having many ideas and although vanilla is fantastic, it’s such a common ingredient in cakes, I wanted something a little different.
 I’ve seen Viennese whirls popping up all over the place which is a great idea, but again not quite what I was looking for.
 So I turned to trusty Pam Corbin in her wonderful book Cakes and there it was at the bottom of the V list, Vinegar Cake.
 Traditionally made when hens were off lay, this is an eggless fruit cake from East Anglia.
 I added a few ingredients not mentioned in Pam’s recipe.